 Smart View Setup and Operation for Smarter Cities

 In order to provide utility, there should be a sufficient number of drivers driving around various parts of the city.
 The more drivers and more driving, the better the coverage.
-In other words, there can be no value if there is no driver input (ie no drivers in the city using the app).
+In other words, there can be no value if there is no driver input (ie no mass of drivers in the city using the app).
 One approach is for drivers within the city fleet vehicles to install and use the Coaster app.
 Another approach is to promote the usage to citizens of the city in a “Concerned Driver” type of program.
 City fleet vehicle drivers or Concerned Drivers would use a group identifier assigned to the city.
 The city traffic engineer(s) would have access to a map of the city showing aggregate data.
 More detailed instructions are below.

 Setup – Acquiring Driver Data